Get It!

 Use Your Lighting Fixtures As An Extended Pixel Matrix

 Lightjams allows you to map videos, still images and live effects on your lighting fixtures as if they were part of a large matrix.
-The most straightforward use is to display content on a RGB LED wall.
+The most common usage is to display content on a RGB LED wall.
 You can go further and map any lighting fixture attributes, including dimmer, iris, pan and tilt.

-Here's another low res pixel mapping designed by Oliver Kulpsoo.
+Here's a low resolution pixel mapping project designed by Oliver Kulpsoo.
 A wall full of parcans with a smooth effect running on it and live control via a Behringer BCF2000.

-Enough for 4080 RGB LEDs when using sACN E1.31 output.
-You can also use the 16 ArtNET output universes.
+Enough for 43520 RGB LEDs when using all ArtNET and sACN E1.31 outputs.
 More about ArtNET and sACN.
 As the led controller taking sACN E1.31 input, you can find many affordable options.

 Integrated Media Server